Emilia-Guadalupe/TetrisReact/README.md

 # React Tetris - Starter files

-I made this Tetris Game with Free Code Camp's tutorial.
+I made this Tetris Game with Free Code Camp's tutorial, here: https://youtu.be/ZGOaCxX8HIU

 You can start downloading the files o cloning them.